 Your Data.
 Your Vote.

-Federal political parties can collect, share, and use your personal information under weaker privacy rules than most other organizations and companies in Canada.
+Federal political parties can collect, share, and use your personal information under weaker privacy rules than most other public organizations and businesses in Canada.

 They can build detailed profiles about you using information from voter lists, canvassing, petitions, social media, and third-party data sources.
 They can use that information to target you with personalized political messaging and you have little ability to see what they know, correct it, or stop them from using it.

-Canadians expect political parties to follow the same privacy rules as everyone else.
+• 80% of Canadians say political parties should follow the same privacy rules as businesses and public institutions

 The Risks Are Real